Robert-Jung/SpeakEZ/README.md

 # watson
-A web app for inventory managers who want to record accurate inventory count.
+A web app for business owners who want to input/search inventory by voice.